 3 and say, 'Thus says the Lord GOD: "Behold, I am against you, O Gog, the prince of Rosh, Meshech, and Tubal."'

 Gog is the leader of the horde and prince of Meshech, and Tubal.
+Magog was a grandson of Noah, one of the sons of Japheth (Genesis 10:2).
 Solid historical accounts point to Magog being Russia (source).
 This makes sense in light of Gog coming from the "far north."
 Russia is the furthest country directly north of Israel.
 In the Hebrew, "the prince of Rosh" is literally "the chief prince"; not the prince of a place called Rosh, as some scholars suggest.

 There is some disagreement among scholars on the locations of Meshech and Tubal, though most believe they represent the former southern Soviet states.
 Currently, the former Soviet states are still independent from Russia since the fall of the Soviet Union in 1991.
 However, in 2008, Russia invaded the country of Georgia.
 This act of aggression by Russia, trying to take the area of South Ossetia from Georgia, may hint that Russia desires to rebuild the Soviet Union again.
 Indeed, Ezekiel's prophecy shows us that Russia will govern over these former Soviet states before this prophecy takes place.
 In other words, Russia will either re-conquer these territories, or they will submit to Russian rule again in the future.